 For specific information about eLibrary Science or eLibrary Elementary changes:

-If you currently subscribe to eLibrary, your links will automatically redirect to the new eLibrary on December 14, 2017.
+If you currently subscribe to eLibrary, your links should have automatically redirected to the new eLibrary on December 14, 2017.
 Visit the Support Center for complete details to ensure proxies and systems are ready.
-Here's a brief checklist of the steps to take:
+Here's a brief checklist of items to be aware of:

 If you need extra help, contact our best-in-class global support.